 IC Radiation Exposure Statement:

 This equipment complies with IC RSS-102 radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 0.5 cm between the radiator and your body.
+This equipment should be installed and operated with minimum distance 0.2 in (0.5 cm) between the radiator and your body.